Path to an exact WKB analysis of black hole quasinormal modes: Review of exact WKB analysis

 the exact WKB solution $\mathcal{S}[\psi_+]$ is said to be dominant over $\mathcal{S}[\psi_-]$ on $\Gamma$, that is, the latter is exponentially suppressed compared to the former.
 Else if

-the other solution $\mathcal{S}[\psi_-]$ is dominant over $\mathcal{S}[\psi_+]$ on $\Gamma$.
-Now we consider analytically continuing the solutions in two regions I and II separated by a Stokes curve $\Gamma$.
+the other solution $\mathcal{S}[\psi_-]$ is dominant over $\mathcal{S}[\psi_+]$ on $\Gamma$. \footnote{From the Cauchy-Riemann equations, it can be shown that the real part of the integral in eq.~\eqref{eq:dominance_positive} (eq.~\eqref{eq:dominance_negative}) is monotonically increasing (decreasing), provided that the Stokes curve $\Gamma$ does not connect multiple turning points.} Now we consider analytically continuing the solutions in two regions I and II separated by a Stokes curve $\Gamma$.
 Only the dominant solution, of which the Borel transformation runs into the singular point at $y=\pm y_0$ along its integration path, experiences the Stokes phenomenon, while the subdominant ones in the two regions coincide.
 As a result, the Borel-summed WKB solutions in region I are related to the solution in region II by the connection formulae

 \if0 \begin{itemize} \item When $\psi_+$ is dominant on $\Gamma$

 \item When $\psi_-$ is dominant on $\Gamma$